 Sri Mariamman Temple is the oldest Hindu temple in Singapore, dedicated to Goddess Mariamman, a Hindu deity known for curing illness, disease and epidemics.
-Built in 1827, this historic temple, located in Chinatown, has served as a landmark since due to the iconic sculptures of gods, goddesses and mythical creatures.
-It is greatly revered by a majority of the Hindu immigrants of Singapore, most of whom originate from Tamil Nadu in South India.
 The temple reflects the Dravidian style of architecture prevalent in South India.
-The gopuram, a typical feature of this architectural style, is widely regarded as an architectural delight, drawing tourists and pilgrims from near and far to admire the fine craftsmanship of this tower.
+The gopuram, a typical feature of this architectural style, is widely regarded as an architectural delight, drawing tourists and pilgrims.

 Situated at the Geylang Avenue in Singapore, the stupendous Sri Sivan Temple is a place of worship of the Hindu God, Lord Shiva, the presiding deity of the temple.
 This magnificent temple can very well be considered as a modern structure, with the fusion of both South and North Indian architectural influences adding to the aura of this holy place.

 Sri Vadapathira Kaliamman Temple is a Hindu Temple located on 555 Serangoon Road of Little India in Singapore.
 It is dedicated to Vadapathira and Kaliamman deities who were worshipped by the Chola Kings during their reign for power and protection.
 The Goddess is the female counterpart of Brihadeeswarar Temple located in Thanjavur of the Indian state of Tamil Nadu.